digitalrmdy/mockor/README.md

 T mock<T>() => _$mock<T>();
 ```

-### To use the generated mocks, simple import and call the defined mock function
+### To use the generated mocks, simply import and call the defined mock function

 ```dart
 import '../../mocker.dart';